 The castle was finally abandoned in 1654 when it was replaced by the fort which gave Fort William its name.
-And if you’re wondering whether there’s a new Inverlochy Castle, there certainly is, the 19th-century mansion turned five-star Inverlochy Castle Hotel.*
+And if you’re wondering whether there’s a new Inverlochy Castle, there certainly is, the 19th-century mansion turned five-star Inverlochy Castle Hotel*.

 9. Scale Ben Nevis

-The Carn Mor Dearg Arête route is for experienced scramblers only but the easier Mountain (or Pony) Track is accessible to anyone with a good level of fitness.
-It takes five–seven hours on average to climb Ben Nevis, starting off with a steep climb to a small loch before a zigzag path with some sheer drops.
+If you fancy tackling the Ben there are a couple of different routes.
+The Carn Mor Dearg Arête route is for experienced scramblers but the Mountain (or Pony) Track is accessible to anyone with a good level of fitness.
+It takes five–seven hours to climb Ben Nevis, starting off with a steep climb to a small loch before a zigzag path with some sheer drops.

 10. Visit the West Highland Museum

-But there’s lots of other local history too, including archaeological finds, artefacts from the original Fort William, treasure from a Spanish galleon as well as Victorian, Second World War and industrial heritage exhibits.
-And for peak Scottishness there’s even Rob Roy’s sporran and the bagpipes played at Bannockburn.
+But there’s lots of other local history too, including archaeological finds, artefacts from the original Fort William and treasure from a Spanish galleon, as well as Victorian, Second World War and industrial heritage exhibits.
+And for peak Scottishness you can even see Rob Roy’s sporran and the bagpipes which were played at Bannockburn.

 11. Watch steam trains on the Glenfinnan Viaduct